When are you open?

 First time taking a Weekly Class.
 What can I expect?

 At your first class you will meet your instructor, discuss our objectives, and get a tour of the studio.
 Then we start working with clay right away.
 At first we'll focus on creating simple forms such as wheel-thrown bowls and cylinders and hand-built cups.
 Each week, as you gain comfort with the new materials' limits, we will expand our forms and projects.

 Do I need to purchase any tools or materials before coming?

 The studio has tools for you to use.
-Some advanced members and students prefer to have their own tools as well.
+Some members prefer to have their own tools as well.
 Clay and glazes are included in the cost of class.

 I’m slammed at work.
 If I miss a class am I allowed to make it up?

 What clothes should I wear?

 Wear comfortable clothing that you don’t mind getting a bit of clay on.
 You are welcome to bring your own apron or towel.
 The light-colored clay we use in class washes out easily.
 You are welcome to bring your own apron or towel, which may be stored on your shelf if you are taking a course.
 Our large garage door window is open most of the time, so dress according to the weather.
 Certain glazes may stain a bit so it’s probably best to leave your favorite shirt at home if you’re glazing.
 It's best to remove any jewelry from your hands and wrists.
 Long hair should be tied back.
 We have a box of new hair ties in case you forget yours.
 If your nails are long, trimming them will make your time on the potter’s wheel a lot easier.
 Closed toed shoes will keep your toes safe.

 Laundry.
 Will getting clay or glazes out of my clothing be possible?

 At the end of four weeks, what can I expect to have accomplished?